vimcki/design-principles/Ready for Change.md

 1. easy to extend,
 1. easy to refactor.

-Focusing on this means that you try to minimise costs of future development.
+Focusing on this means that you try to minimise costs of future development and speed at which you can deliver new features.

 This is the most important quality.